tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 The BOSH director is now deployed and running, but it needs a couple more things before we can use it to deploy anything else.
 Those being an Ubuntu Xenial stemcell and a cloud config.
 Luckily, we have tools in the BOSH Genesis kit and Terraform makefile to make these things pretty easy for us.

 ## Uploading Stemcells
 Let's start with logging into our new BOSH director.
-When the BOSH director finished deploying, Genesis outputed a few different command options that are now available to us.
+When the BOSH director finished deploying, Genesis outputted a few different command options that are now available to us.
 Including what we need to login.
 ```
 $ genesis do bosh-gcp -- login